datafold/data-diff/README.md

   Explained in the [technical explanation][tech-explain].
-* If there are very large gaps in your table, e.g. 10s of millions of continuous rows missing, then **data-diff** may perform poorly doing lots of queries that for rows that do not exist (see [technical explanation][tech-explain]).
+* If there are very large gaps in your table, e.g. 10s of millions of continuous rows missing, then **data-diff** may perform poorly doing lots of queries for ranges of rows that do not exist (see [technical explanation][tech-explain]).
 There are various things we could do to optimize the algorithm for this case with complexity that has not yet been introduced, please open an issue.
-* The fewer columns you verify, the faster **data-diff** will be.
-On one extreme you can verify every column, on the other you can verify _only_ `updated_at`, if you trust it enough, or `id` if you're just interested in presence.
+* The fewer columns you verify (passed with `--columns`), the faster **data-diff** will be.
+On one extreme you can verify every column, on the other you can verify _only_ `updated_at`, if you trust it enough.
+You can also _only_ verify `id` if you're interested in only presence, e.g. to detect missing hard deletes.
 You can do also do a hybrid where you verify `updated_at` and the most critical value, e.g a money value in `amount` but not verify a large serialized column like `json_settings`.

-## Development Setup
+# Development Setup

 The development setup centers around using `docker-compose` to boot up various databases, and then inserting data into them.